 A single Brazil nut: 68–91 mcg (120–165% DV)

 If you don’t have a tree nut allergy, having a few Brazil nuts now and then can be a change from seafood and meat-based sources of selenium.
 Roast the nuts with some salt and butter or spices that you enjoy.
-Or add them to brownies or even couscous for some bite.
+Or add them to brownies or

 Just take care not eat too many even if they’re really more-ish.
 You may inadvertently end up having much more selenium than you need.
 Each nut has between 68 and 91 mcg of selenium (120–165% DV), so have more than a couple and, over time, you’ll end up with symptoms of excessive intake of the nutrient.4